 Reports and Statistics

-A key aspect of deregulation of the airline industry in 1978 was the discontinuation of the government’s regulation of the prices that airlines charge customers.
-While the government no longer regulates the fares that are charged, the Department does provide considerable information to the public with respect to airline fares.
-The Department, through the Office of Aviation Analysis, issues the Domestic Airline Consumer Airfare Report on a quarterly basis, which provides information about average prices being paid by consumers in the top 1,000 domestic city-pair markets in the continental United States.
-These markets account for over 70% of all domestic air travel.
-A section of the report provides real life examples of concerns and/or information pertaining to U.S. airline service to various U.S. cities.
+The Domestic Airfare Consumer Report is a quarterly publication that shows average fares for domestic routes flown by U.S. airlines.
+Following deregulation of the U.S. airline industry in 1978, carriers compete in an open marketplace, and while the government no longer regulates the fares airlines charge, the Department provides considerable information to the public with respect to airfares.
+The Department, through the Office of Aviation Analysis, publishes the Domestic Airfare Consumer Report on a quarterly basis, which provides information on average airfare paid by consumers in the top 1,000 domestic city-pair markets in the continental United States.
 The source of all data is the DOT's Origin and Destination Survey.

 Airline Financial Review